BrandonTsai/cloud-native-cookbook/4_Observability with OpenTelemetry/_posts/2023-09-01-5-Introducing OpenTelemetry.md

 ---
-title: "#5 Demystifying Instrumentation in Software Development"
+title: "#5 OpenTelemetry Introduction"
 author: Brandon Tsai
 ---

-Introducing OpenTelemetry
+What is OpenTelemetry
 =========================

 OpenTelemetry (also referred to as OTel) is an open source observability framework made up of a collection of tools, APIs, and SDKs.